Network Configuration

 2. HTTP-Based Cameras

-• Use Cases: In certain limited scenarios, HTTP-based cameras like Reolink can be integrated into the Arvist platform.
+- Use Cases: In certain scenarios, HTTP-based cameras like Reolink can be integrated into the Arvist platform.

-• Functionality: These cameras utilize HTTP for streaming, making them suitable for specific situations where RTSP might not be necessary or available.
+- Functionality: These cameras utilize HTTP for streaming, making them a practical option when RTSP is not available.

 3. USB Devices (Webcams)

-• Use Cases: This setup is useful for small-scale installations or particular use cases that benefit from direct USB connections.
+- Use Cases: This setup works well for small-scale installations, demos, or specific use cases that benefit from direct USB connections.

 Available Services